 Writing (2313)

 1. Adoption – Adopt an existing open textbook or open course content with little to no changes made to the content.
-Applications should detail the work involved in the proposed OER adoption and the resulting benefits to students.
-Where possible, student involvement is strongly encouraged.
-This is for an individual faculty member seeking to transform their course by adopting OER materials - $1,000 stipend
+Applications should detail the work involved in the proposed OER adoption and the resulting benefits to students - $1,000.

-2. Supplemental – Develop missing ancillaries for currently adopted OER such as quiz question banks, lecture slides, or lab manuals.
-Applications should include information on the need for the proposed supplements and the resulting benefits to students.
-Where possible, student involvement is strongly encouraged.
-This is for an individual faculty member seeking to substantively supplement their adopted OER materials - $1,250 stipend (For applicants requesting non-stipend funds, please provide a detailed budget in the application).
+2. Supplemental – Develop ancillaries for currently adopted OER such as quiz question banks, lecture slides, or lab manuals.
+Applications should include information on the need for the proposed supplements and the resulting benefits to students - $1,250 (for applicants requesting non-stipend funds, provide a detailed budget).

 * Awards may be subject to standard payroll deductions.

-The CT OER Grant Program is open to all eligible faculty from Connecticut institutions of higher education.
+The grant program is open to faculty from Connecticut institutions of higher education.

 The awards are targeted for "high-impact" courses (as defined above).
 Proposals may be submitted in other disciplines, provided the course(s) meet the definition of high impact relative to their institution.